joeytakeda/misc/table.md

 ### rendition<span id="rendition"/>

-**rendition**supplies information about the rendition or appearance of one or more elements in the source text. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-rendition.html) ]
+**rendition** supplies information about the rendition or appearance of one or more elements in the source text. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-rendition.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.styleDef](#att.styleDef)  (@scheme, @schemeVersion)
+@scope

-@scopewhere CSS is used, provides a way of defining ‘pseudo-elements’, that is, styling rules applicable to specific sub-portions of an element.
+where CSS is used, provides a way of defining ‘pseudo-elements’, that is, styling rules applicable to specific sub-portions of an element.
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

-**Status**Optional**Datatype**teidata.enumerated**Sample values include:**
+**Sample values include:**

 first-line styling applies to the first line of the target elementstyling applies to the first line of the target elementfirst-letter styling applies to the first letter of the target elementstyling applies to the first letter of the target elementbefore styling should be applied immediately before the content of the target elementstyling should be applied immediately before the content of the target elementafter styling should be applied immediately after the content of the target elementstyling should be applied immediately after the content of the target element

+@selector

-@selectorcontains a selector or series of selectors specifying the elements to which the contained style description applies, expressed in the language specified in the scheme attribute.
+contains a selector or series of selectors specifying the elements to which the contained style description applies, expressed in the language specified in the scheme attribute.
-**Status**Optional**Datatype**teidata.text
+**Status**

+Optional

+**Datatype**

+teidata.text

 ```

 <rendition scheme="css" selector="text, front, back, body, div, p, ab">